sezar543/Java-project/README.md

 Note that in this project, we control the concept of time manually and can move time to the next day because for the purpose of testing, it is not practical to wait few days and see how the discount will be applied on items.

 P.S.
-Part of the codes of this project are taken with changes from the project **FitLiefGymChain**.
+Part of the codes of this project are taken with changes from the project **FitLifeGymChain**.

 ## Phase 4: Task 2